Do-It-Yourself Digital Accessibility Auditing

 Step 4: More Tests

 If you have completed all of the tests above, then you have likely improved the accessibility of your product significantly.
 This said, there is still no guarantee that your product is or will remain 100% accessible.
-Routine check-ups and regular testing by persons with disabilities will best ensure that your product continually meets accessibility requirements.
+Routine check-ups and regular testing by persons with disabilities will best ensure that your product continually meets accessibility requirements and audiences' needs.